Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Campanile

-A detail from the map of 1635 showing Santa Maria delle Vergini with (left foreground) San Daniel
+A detail from the map of 1635 showing Santa Maria delle Vergini

 Santa Marina

-Founded in 1130 by the Balbi family and dedicated to San Liberale and Sant'Alassio.
-The body of St Margaret of Antioch (known as Santa Marina) was brought here from Constantinople in 1231 and placed on the high altar, resulting in the church switching dedication to her.
 The church had two fine monuments, one to Doge Michele Steno, the other to Doge Nicolò Marcello and the work of Pietro Lombardo.
 Both are now in San Zanipolo.
-The church was restored a few times before suppression in 1810.
-In 1818 it became a tavern.
-It was demolished in 1820 to make way for housing.
-The church is commemorated by a small altar with an image of Santa Marina on the wall of a house.
+The church was restored a few times, and rebuilt in 1705, before suppression in 1810.
+In 1818 it became a tavern, but was demolished in 1820 to make way for housing.
+The church is commemorated by a small altar with an image of Santa Marina on the wall of a house in Campo Santa Marina.
+Giovanni Bellini lived in the parish nearby in his later life, probably in Campo Santa Marina itself.

 Santa Ternità